bensonbenjamin10/lakshya-mvp/FIREBASE_SETUP.md

 - **Project ID not found**: Make sure you're logged in with `firebase login`
 - **Hosting not enabled**: Enable it in Firebase Console > Hosting
 - **Analytics not working**: Make sure Analytics is enabled in Firebase Console and you have the measurement ID configured
+- **Android Firebase error**: If you see "Failed to load FirebaseOptions from resource", make sure:
+  - `google-services.json` exists in `android/app/`
+  - Google Services plugin is applied in both `android/build.gradle.kts` and `android/app/build.gradle.kts`
+  - The package name in `google-services.json` matches your app's package name (`com.lakshya.lakshya_mvp`)
+- **Firebase initialization skipped**: This is normal if Firebase is not configured.
+The app will continue to work without Firebase Analytics.